-The Apiary Industry Fund is established by the Primary Industry Funding Schemes (Apiary Industry Fund) Regulations 2016.
+The Apiary Industry Fund is established by the Primary Industries Funding Schemes (Apiary Industry Fund) Regulations 2016.

-The contribution rate for this fund is outlined in regulation 5 and is as follows:
+The contribution rates for this fund are outlined in regulation 5 and are as follows:

-Contribution rate \$1.0 0 per hive, payable by persons keeping 5 or more hives. ------------------------- ---
+Contribution rate \$1.00 per hive, payable by persons keeping 5 or more hives. ------------------- --

-Contributors may seek a refund of their contributions as provided for in regulation 5 (3).
+Contributors may seek a refund of their contributions as provided for in regulation 5(3).